ssokolow/rust-cli-boilerplate/README.md

 ## Dependencies

-In order to use the full functionality offered by this boilerplate, the following system-level dependencies must be installed:
+In order to use the full functionality offered by this boilerplate, the following dependencies must be installed:

 * `just build-release`: